aval-e/DeepLab4Avalanches/README.md

 # DeepLab4Avalanches
 This repository contains code for automatic avalanche segmentation in optical satellite imagery using deep learning.
 For an explanation of the concepts, ideas and evaluation, see publication below.
-Please use the following citation when using the code for a publication:
+Please cite our publication if you relied on it:

 Hafner, E. D., Barton, P., Daudt, R. C., Wegner, J. D., Schindler, K., and Bühler, Y.: Automated avalanche mapping from SPOT 6/7 satellite imagery: results, evaluation, potential and limitations, The Cryosphere Discuss. [preprint], https://doi.org/10.5194/tc-2022-80, in review, 2022.

+and cite the code as follows:

+Barton, P., Hafner, E. D., Daudt, R. C., Wegner, J. D., Schindler, K., and Bühler, Y.: Automated avalanche mapping from SPOT 6/7 satellite imagery with a DeepLabv3+, [code], 2022.

 More documentation is provided in the form of docstrings throughout the code.